Michigan Golf

 Fox Hills is northwest of Metro.
 Take I-275 to M-14 West.

-Eagle Crest Golf Club and ResortEagle Crest Golf Club and Resort - Eagle Crest and the Marriott hotel are the closest thing to a "golf resort" you'll find around Metro Airport.
+Eagle Crest Golf Club and Resort - Eagle Crest and the Marriott hotel are the closest thing to a "golf resort" you'll find around Metro Airport.
 The course plays around Ford Lake and is very scenic, especially on the signature 16th hole, which plays to an island green on the lake.
 The vista from the clubhouse and the course's higher holes is a beautiful one, and you'd never think the airport was just a few miles away.
 Despite its shorter length of 6,411 yards, the course can play very tricky, and water is in play on most holes.

 The course received new management a few years back and is now playing in fine shape, especially after the addition of a dog to scare off the flocks of Canada geese.
 Another bonus: Greens fees have been slashed ($49-59).

-The Marriott hotel is onsite and offers stay-and-play packages.
+The Marriott hotel is on site and offers stay-and-play packages.
 Eagle Crest is also home to Eastern Michigan University's golf teams.
 It is about 10 miles west of I-94.

 Taylor Meadows - You'll see this Arthur Hills design right off I-94.
 It's mostly flat but has vintage Hills moguls at every turn.
 It's an easier course and a good bargain that is wide open and plays just over 6,000 yards from the blue tees.
-Eighteen holes and a cart for nonresidents is $48.

 Taylor Meadows is about three miles east off I-94 on the Ecorse Road exit.

-St. John's Golf ClubSt.
-John's Golf Club - One of the area's classic clubs, St. John's recently got a makeover that included an extra nine holes and Carl's Golfland golf shop and practice facility.
+St. John's Golf Course - One of the area's classic clubs, St. John's recently got a makeover that included an extra nine holes and Carl's Golfland golf shop and practice facility.
 Carl's is the big-name golf superstore in Detroit, and if you are not looking to play a full round but would rather browse and test clubs, this is your place.
 A hotel and conference center opened prior to the Super Bowl, as well.

 The golf course winds around the old St. John's Seminary and is short but has some of the best greens in the area, which is good considering its great value.